CirculatoryHealth/LoFTK/README.md

 ## Installation and use

 ### Requirements
 All scripts are annotated for debugging purposes - and future reference.
-The scripts will work within the context of a certain Linux environment - in this case we have tested **LoFToolKit** on CentOS7 with a SLURM Grid Engine background.
+The scripts will work within the context of a certain Linux environment - in this case we have tested **LoFTK** on CentOS7 with a SLURM Grid Engine background.

 - [Ensembl Variant Effect Predictor (VEP)](https://github.com/Ensembl/ensembl-vep)
 - `Perl >= 5.10.1`